-Toshiba asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT," "MICROPROCESSOR" and "MDF."
-Toshiba further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
+TAI asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT," "MICROPROCESSOR" and "MDF."
+TAI further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
 For example, AMD's uses of the phrases "reflecting" and "concerning" are vague, overly broad and unduly burdensome, and seek the production of irrelevant documents and do not describe the documents sought with reasonable particularity.
 By way of further example, AMD's references to "actual and proposed terms and conditions of the sale" and "pricing, quantities, discounts, rebates, Intel Inside funds, E-CAP and MDF" are vague.
-Toshiba further objects to this request on the grounds that it seeks documents that are neither relevant to the subject matter of the litigation nor reasonably calculated to lead to the discovery of admissible evidence.
-Toshiba further objects to this request to the extent that it seeks the production of documents that can be obtained from defendants on the grounds that it is duplicative, overly broad and unduly burdensome to require Toshiba to search for and produce those same documents.
+TAI further objects to this request on the grounds that it seeks documents that are neither relevant to the subject matter of the litigation nor reasonably calculated to lead to the discovery of admissible evidence.
+TAI further objects to this request to the extent that it seeks the production of documents that can be obtained from defendants on the grounds that it is duplicative, overly broad and unduly burdensome to require TAI to search for and produce those same documents.
+Subject to and without waiving any objections, TAI will provide responsive non-privileged, non-confidential and non-proprietary documents in its possession, custody or control that are reasonably available.